Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-I2FEid_rB8c.md

 ### Transcript

-> any plans for a possible repeatable project for end game project assembly i'm not sure what you mean by repeatable project you mean like a like a like a task that you can just keep doing over and over like it just keeps giving you like send more send more send more
+> any plans for a possible repeatable project for end game project assembly I'm not sure what you mean by repeatable project you mean like a like a like a task that you can just keep doing over and over like it just keeps giving you like send more send more send more